 The Working Family - Marriages That Last

-Some of our most involved and faithful members at Park Central are single parents.
+Some of the most involved and faithful members of the Kingdom are single parents.
 So I don't want anything I say this morning to be taken the wrong way.
 Many of you didn't want a divorce, but were forced to accept it.
 Even if you did want one, you've got enough to deal with without the preacher coming down on you.
 As we talk about working families this morning I need you to understand that in no way am I here this morning to shame divorced people.
 I am here to celebrate marriage and to emphasize what the Bible teaches about it.
 I hope I will be able to keep both those balls in play this morning; appreciating the struggles of single parents, while praising the promise and virtue of marriage.
 If my words fail, thats where my heart is.

 Look with me in Matthew 19:3-12.
 We'll read the passage, then pray.